hivdb/chiro-cms/resources/covid-review.md

 ### Fusion Inhibitors
 Peptides that mimic HR2 can block virus-cell fusion by preventing the interaction between HR1 and HR2.
 The HIV-1 fusion inhibitor enfuvirtide is a 36 amino acid peptide that acts by this mechanism following subcutaneous administration[^10.1056/NEJMoa035026][^10.1056/NEJMoa035211][^10.1038/nrd1331].
 Several peptide mimics of coronavirus HR2 have been shown to be potently inhibit MERS-CoV, SARS-CoV, and SARS-CoV-2 _in vitro_[^10.1016/j.bbrc.2004.05.046][^10.1038/ncomms4067][^10.1093/infdis/jiv325][^10.1021/acs.jmedchem.8b00890][^10.1126/sciadv.aav4580][^10.1101/2020.03.26.009233] and reviewed by Tang et al[^10.1016/j.antiviral.2020.104792].
 The interest in coronavirus fusion inhibitors derives in part because S2 is more conserved than S1 among different coronavirus species.
 For example, the S1 proteins of SARS-CoV and SARS-CoV-2 differ by more than 10% of their amino acids.
 However, their HR1 domains differ by 7% and their HR2 domains are essentially identical[^10.1038/s41423-020-0374-2].
 Fusion inhibitors are theoretically likely to have greater activity in preventing viral fusion occurring via the cell surface pathway than the endosomal pathway of virus entry[^10.1128/JVI.01697-07][^10.1016/j.antiviral.2020.104792].

 Prior to the SARS-CoV-2 pandemic, an HR2 mimicking peptide named EK1 was identified as a potential broad-spectrum coronavirus inhibitor as it inhibited both SARS-CoV and MERS-CoV at sub-micromolar levels and was found to safe and protective against MERS-CoV when administered intra-nasally to SARS-CoV-infected mice[^10.1126/sciadv.aav4580].
 With the emergence of SARS-CoV-2, the crystal structure of the SARS-CoV-2 six helix bundle was solved, and several modifications were made to the EK1 peptide.
 In addition, a cholesterol group was added[^10.1038/s41422-020-0305-x] as lipidation had recently been shown empirically to improve the pharmacokinetics and inhibitory activity of viral fusion inhibitors[^10.1128/JVI.00288-17].
 This new lipopeptide, named EK1C4 was found to inhibit SARS-CoV-2 fusion 150 times more strongly than EK1, with SARS-CoV-2 EC<sub>50</sub>s of 0.04 μM and 0.004 μM in cell culture for SARS-CoV-2 and MERS-CoV, and with even lower EC<sub>50</sub>s in cell-cell fusion assays.
+Another

 ___Conclusion: Further animal model studies or a phase I/II study in COVID-19 patients could be useful to determine the safety, pharmacokinetic, and efficacy of a fusion inhibitor such as EK1C4 administered intravenously.
 In contrast to monoclonal antibodies, the half-life of a fusion inhibitor would be short and therefore used solely for treatment.___